nkg168/event_notify/README.md

 2. check update
 3. tweet

+## setup

+if you use chromedriver and it's not installed
+`brew cask install chromedriver`

 ## Debugging

 if using VSCode, update launch.json's configurations to include the "Scrapy" configuration as seen below: